-- Focal adhesions, which are macromolecular protein complexes located at the basal side of the cell.
-The main function is the reinforcement of the anchoring of the cells via integrins to extra cellular matrix (ECM) proteins.
-Besides mechanical linkage it is involved in mechanosensing of the environment and the transduction of signal to the inner of the cell.
-When binding to ECM proteins (such as collagen, fibronectin, etc.), focal adhesion comprise Paxillin in the intracellular compartment.
+signal to the inside of the cell.
+When binding to ECM proteins (such as collagen, fibronectin, etc.), focal adhesion comprise paxillin in the intracellular compartment.
 The latter is a small protein (≈ 65 kDa).
-It acts as an adapter for the recruitment of many other proteins to the cell membrane during adhesion to ECM and mechano-transduction. - Actin cytoskeleton, which is the main scaffold of the cell responsible for contractile stresses.
-It is built from actin and actin binding proteins (e.g. cross-linkers), which is a protein organized in filaments, bundles and networks.
-Actin filaments are mostly located at the cell cortex and form together with myosin II mini filaments stress fibres at the basal and apical side of the cells, the "cellular muscles", that exhibit contractile forces.
-Ventral stress fibers (at the basal side of the cells) are connected on both ends to focal adhesions. - Dividing cells using 5-ethynyl-2-deoxyuridine (EdU), which is a thymidine analogue that can be incorporated into DNA during its replication.
+It acts as an adapter for the recruitment of many other proteins to the cell membrane during adhesion to ECM and mechanotransduction.

+- (ii) Actin cytoskeleton, which is the main scaffold of the cell responsible for contractile stresses.
+It is built from actin and actin binding proteins (e.g., cross-linkers), which are proteins organized in filaments, bundles, and networks.
+Actin filaments are mostly located at the cell cortex and form together with myosin II mini-filament stress fibers at the basal and apical sides of the cells, the "cellular muscles," which exhibit contractile forces.
+Ventral stress fibers (at the basal side of the cells) are connected on both ends to focal adhesions. - (iii) Dividing cells using 5-ethynyl-2-deoxyuridine (EdU), which is a thymidine analogue that can be incorporated into DNA during its replication.
 EdU is an indicator that cells underwent the S-phase of the cell cycle.

-For imaging, tissues were fixed using a 10% solution of formaldehyde (formaldehyde, #47608, Sigma-Aldrich) in PBS for 5 minutes, and the cells were permeabilised for 10 minutes using a 0.5% solution of Triton X 100 (Carl Roth).
+For imaging, tissues were fixed using a 10% solution of formaldehyde (#47608, Sigma-Aldrich) in PBS for 5 minutes, and the cells were permeabilised for 10 minutes using a 0.5% solution of Triton X 100 (Carl Roth).
 After washing with PBS, samples were blocked using 3% BSA (#A9418, Sigma-Aldrich) in PBS for 30 minutes at RT, which preceded another Triton X 100 treatment of 5 minutes at RT, followed by 3 washing steps with PBS.

-Filamentous actin was stained using Phalloidin Atto 550 (#AD550-81, Atto Tec) by incubating with a solution [1:250] in 3% BSA in PBS for 1.5h at RT. β -catenin was stained by incubating with the primary antibody (mouse, #C7082, Sigma-Aldrich) solution [1:200] in 3% BSA in PBS, for 2h at RT.
-This was followed by the secondary anti-mouse IgG Alexa Fluor 488 (goat, #SAB4600388, Sigma-Aldrich) [1:250] in 3% BSA in PBS for 30 minutes at RT.
+Filamentous actin was stained using Phalloidin Atto 550 (#AD550-81, Atto Tec) by incubating with a solution [1:250] in 3% BSA in PBS for 1.5 h at RT.
+Next, β -catenin was stained by incubating with the primary antibody (mouse, Sigma-Aldrich Cat #C7082, RRID:AB_258995) solution [1:200] in 3% BSA in PBS, for 2 h at RT.
+This was followed by the secondary antimouse IgG Alexa Fluor 488 (goat, #SAB4600388, Sigma-Aldrich) [1:250] in 3% BSA in PBS for 30 minutes at RT.
 Last, nuclei were stained using Hoechst 33342 (H3570, Invitrogen/Thermo Fisher Scientific) [1:1000] in 3% BSA in PBS for 30 minutes at RT.
 EdU staining was performed using the Click-it Plus EdU Alexa-Fluor 488 Imaging Kit (#C10637, Molecular Probes, Thermo Fisher Scientific) according to manufacturer's instructions.
-Cells were incubated with $10\mu M$ EdU for 4h.
-Paxillin staining was performed with a primary antibody anti-Paxillin (rabbit, #SAB4300384, Sigma-Aldrich) [1:1000] in 3% BSA in PBS for 2h at RT followed by the secondary antibody anti-rabbit IgG Alexa Fluor 488 (goat, #AP132JA4, Sigma-Aldrich) [1:250] in 3% BSA in PBS for 30 minutes at RT.
-Samples were mounted using Fluoroshield histology mounting medium (#F6182, Sigma-Aldrich, USA) on cover glasses $(26 \times 76 \text{mm}, \text{''Menzel Glaeser''}, \#1, \text{Thermo Fisher})$ Scientific).
+Cells were incubated with 10μM EdU for 4 h.
+Paxillin staining was performed with a primary antibody antipaxillin (rabbit, Sigma-Aldrich Cat #SAB4300384, RRID: AB_10626474) [1:1000] in 3% BSA in PBS for 2 h at RT, followed by the secondary antibody antirabbit IgG Alexa Fluor 488 (goat, #AP132JA4, Sigma-Aldrich) [1:250] in 3% BSA in PBS for 30 minutes at RT.
+Samples were mounted using Fluoroshield histology mounting medium (#F6182, Sigma-Aldrich, USA) on cover glasses $(26 \times 76 \text{ mm},$ "Menzel Glaeser", #1, Thermo Fisher Scientific).

-Epifluorescence microscopy images were acquired on an inverted microscope (Zeiss Cell Obsever Z1) using 5× and N-Achroplan 20× objectives, using AxioCam M3 and AxioVision software package (all Zeiss).
-Confocal microscopy was performed on a Leica LSM SP5 laserscanning microscope equipped with a white light laser and a 63× and a 100× oil immersion objective yielding fields of view of (246 μ m × 245 μ m) and 100× (155 μ m × 155 μ m) respectively.
-The step size in the z-direction was kept constant at 0.25 μ m.
+Epifluorescence microscopy images were acquired on an inverted microscope (Zeiss Cell Obsever Z1) using 5× and N-Achroplan 20× objectives, using the AxioCam M3 and AxioVision software packages (all Zeiss).
+Confocal microscopy was performed on a Leica LSM SP5 laser-scanning microscope equipped with a white light laser and a 63× and a 100× oil immersion objective, yielding fields of view of (246 μ m × 245 μ m) and 100× (155 μ m × 155 μ m), respectively.
+The step size in the z direction was kept constant at 0.25 μ m.

-All tissues in grown in one series were fixed and stained simultaneously and imaged consecutively without changing the microscope settings.
+All tissues grown in one series were fixed and stained simultaneously and imaged consecutively without changing the microscope settings.